 This section describes postinstallation tasks for Oracle precompilers:

 Note:All precompiler configuration files are located in the

 PATH environment variable setting includes the directory that contains the C compiler executable.

-Table 5-1 shows the default directories and the appropriate command to verify the path setting of the compiler.
+The following table shows the default directories and the appropriate command to verify the path setting of the compiler.

 Verify that the PATH environment variable setting includes the directory that contains the FORTRAN compiler executable.
 You can verify the path setting by using the

 which xlf command.
 The path for the FORTRAN executable is